 Adopted, June 27, 1997; amended, October 9, 1999.

-Prior to amendment, the original standard provided: "If title is held by a limited liability company, an examiner may rely upon the conveyance that is executed by a manager or officer if the conveyance appears to be consistent with the limited liability company's usual way of doing business."
+The original standard provided: "If title is held by a limited liability company, an examiner may rely upon the conveyance that is executed by a manager or officer if the conveyance appears to be consistent with the limited liability company's usual way of doing business."

-CHAPTER VIII

-POWERS OF ATTORNEY
+CHAPTER VIII POWERS OF ATTORNEY